replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/04-using-the-configuration/assignment.md

 Releasing an Update
 ===================

-We now have a complete release of the Slackernews application that a customer can install.
+We now have a complete release of the SlackerNews application that a customer can install.
 Let's release our update and move it through the release process.

 Like our last release, we're going to bump the Helm chart version to keep the